 To date no economically significant concentrations of mineralization have been observed on the property.
 The presence of a Quartz Diorite Offset dyke within a recrystallized Sudbury Breccia zone in the proximal footwall of the SIC is similar to footwall mineralized environments elsewhere around the Sudbury Basin.
 For that reason the property warrants further exploration work.
-This may include large loop ground EM survey and drilling targeting the recrystallized Sudbury breccia and Offset dyke.
+This may include more detailed mapping and beepmatting of the known QD and Sudbury breccia outcrops or large loop ground EM survey and drilling.

-11 QUALIFICATIONS
+10 QUALIFICATIONS

-I, Nicholas Wray, do hereby certify that:
+I, Marshall Hall, do hereby certify that:

-- 1. I reside at 859 Adelaide st, Sudbury, Ontario, Canada, P3E 4B7. - 2.
-I am a graduate from Laurentian University in 2014 with my Bachelor of Science (Hons.) in Geology and have been practicing my profession ever since. - 3.
-I am a Geologist in Training with Wallbridge Mining Limited. - 4.
-I have personally performed the work carried out in 2014. - 5.
+- 1. I reside at 552 Phillip St, Lively, Ontario, P3Y 1N1. - 2.
+I graduated from Laurentian University (Sudbury, Ontario) in 2014 with a B.Sc.H. and am finishing my M.Sc. at Laurentian University. - 3.
+I am currently employed as a Project Geologist with Wallbridge Mining Company Limited. - 4.
+I am a licensed Ontario prospector, No. 1013626. - 5.
+This technical report has been prepared by myself and other members of Wallbridge staff.

 As an employee, and an insider, of Wallbridge Mining Company, I do not qualify as an independent Qualified Person.

-Mich Winny

-Nicholas Wray.
-Wallbridge Mining Company Ltd. 129 Fielding Rd.
-Lively, Ont.
-P3Y 1L7
+Marshall Hall